edgedb/easy-edgedb/README.md

   SELECT b_places.name ++ ' ' ++ f_places.name;
 ```

-The output is....maybe not what we expected.
+The output is....maybe unexpected if you didn't read the previous paragraph.

 ```
 {}
 ```

 !!
 It's an empty set.
 But a search for places that start with b gives us `{'Buda-Pesth', 'Bistritz'}`.
-Could it be that the `{}` is doing it?
-Let's try manually concatenating just to make sure:
+Let's see if the same works when we concatenate with `++` as well.

 ```
 SELECT {'Buda-Pesth', 'Bistritz'} ++ {};
 ```

+So that should give a `{}`.
 The output is...

 ```
 error: operator '++' cannot be applied to operands of type 'std::str' and 'anytype'